Animar123/Yash_BlueStampPorfolio/index.md

  My project, Raspberry Pi Object Dection, utilizes a tensorflow and the YOLOv5 API in order to reconize objects.
 My first milestone was installing OpenCV, TensorFlow, and other nessesary libraries onto the raspberry PI.
 To access the webcamera(), I use openCV in order to take pictures/videos and store them on the raspberry Pi.
 I then utilize tensorflow and the YOLOv5 model in order to recognize objects.
 I then wrote my own code in the detect.py program order for the raspberry PI to take a picture and then automatically analize it utilizing the model and display the result.

-Nessesary equipment:
+## Nessesary equipment:
 * Computer
 * Raspberry Pi 4 (64 bit)
 * Web Cam (Arducam is what I used)
 * 4k Video Capture Card

-## Installing nessesary packages
+## Progress
 In order for the project to work, it is nessesary to install the packages to run yolov5.
 PIP comes pre installed onto the raspberry pi 4.
-PIP allows for us to download the nessesary packages on to the raspberry pi through the terminal.When installing packges its important to create a virtual envoirment in order to store your libraries.
+PIP allows for the raspberry Pi to download the nessesary packages on to the raspberry pi through the terminal.When installing packges its important to create a virtual envoirment in order to store your libraries.
 This prevents you from having any dependency issues when utilizing your installed libraries.
-To create a virtual envoirment I ran the command below.
-I in my projects folder
+To create a virtual envoirment I ran the command below in my "projects" folder

 ```bash
 -m virtualenv env # this creates a virtual enviorment called env